Douglas, Alabama

 Douglas is a town in Marshall County, Alabama, United States.
 Douglas, a part of the Huntsville–Decatur Combined Statistical Area, had a population of 761 as of the 2020 census.
 The town incorporated in 1978.

 History

 Douglas was first settled in the mid-19th century.
 Its first school was built in 1898, followed by Douglas Academy in 1909.

 Geography

-Douglas is located in southern Marshall County at (34.171631, -86.319967).
+Douglas is located in southern Marshall County.
 The town is concentrated around the intersection of State Route 75 and State Route 168, 9 mi southwest of Albertville, 11 mi west of Boaz, and 6 mi northeast of Snead.
 Guntersville Lake lies 15 mi to the north.

 According to the U.S. Census Bureau, the town of Douglas has a total area of 8.8 km2, of which 0.02 sqkm, or 0.24%, are water.
 Douglas sits at 940 ft above sea level atop the southwest end of Sand Mountain, within the watershed of the Locust Fork of the Black Warrior River, which passes 5 mi to the southwest of the town.